-Use the chisel end of the wheel wrench to pry off the center cap.
+Position the chisel end of your wheel wrench in the notch of the center cap and pry off the center cap.

 See "Removing the Flat Tire and Installing the Spare Tire" later in this section to continue changing the flat tire.